 Adding yourself as an authorized user to older credit cards.
 The bad news is that this will often show up as a new account on your credit report.
 Still, adding yourself to one or two old cards can provide you with a decent boost.

 The second way is to utilize small business credit cards.
 Most business credit cards do not show up as new accounts on your personal credit report and so they won’t lower your average age of accounts.

 The second way applying for new credit cards can negatively affect your score is buy impacting your new credit category.
 New credit accounts for 10% of your credit score.
 The main factors in this are hard-pulls and the opening of new accounts.

 Contrary to what many believe, hard pulls aren’t a huge knock on your credit.
 Usually, a new hard-pull will bump your score down 2-5 points but only temporarily.
-The negative effect of a hard-pull tends to diminish within about 60 days so they don’t really present long-term trouble for your score.
+The negative effect of a hard-pull tends to diminish within about 60 to 90 days so they don’t really present long-term trouble for your score.

 New accounts can hurt your score a little more, however.

 One way credit cards hurt your score is if you pursue many new lines of credit in rapid succession.
 This makes you look desperate for credit to banks and therefore more of a credit risk.
 Getting one new card shouldn’t look bad but getting 5 cards in one week will cause some damage to your score.
 Thus, if you plan on pursuing multiple cards it makes sense to be as patient as possible when planning out your applications.